godotengine/godot/CONTRIBUTING.md

 The short title is the most important part, as it is what will appear in the `shortlog` changelog (one line per commit, so no description shown) or in the GitHub interface unless you click the "expand" button.
-As the name tells it, try to keep that first line relatively short (ideally <= 50 chars, though it's rare to be able to tell enough in so few characters, so you can go a bit higher) - it should describe what the commit does globally, while details would go in the description.
+As the name tells it, try to keep that first line relatively short (ideally <= 50 characters, though it's rare to be able to tell enough in so few characters, so you can go a bit higher) - it should describe what the commit does globally, while details would go in the description.
 Typically, if you can't keep the title short because you